StamusNetworks/SELKS/docker/README.md

 ### Wiki

-More info and details can be found on our `SELKS Docker Wiki <https://github.com/StamusNetworks/SELKS/wiki/Docker>`_
+More info and details can be found on our [wiki](https://github.com/StamusNetworks/SELKS/wiki/Docker)

 ### Advanced installation

-For detailed instructions, please visit the [wiki](https://github.com/StamusNetworks/SELKS/wiki/Docker#understanding-the-setup-script)
+For detailed instructions, please visit the advanced installation guide - [wiki](https://github.com/StamusNetworks/SELKS/wiki/Docker#understanding-the-setup-script)

 Report an issue
 ---------------